Political turmoil, corruption woes weigh on market — PSE chief

 Monzon stressed that the outlook isn't entirely bleak:

 “Not all is gloom and doom,” he said.
-“There's some, well, there's still some bright spots that we look forward to.
+“Well, there's still some bright spots that we look forward to.
 But the most important thing is we've got to get over this problem on the corruption scandal.”

 As of 11:30 a.m., the benchmark index stood at 6,054.97, down 53.89 points or 0.88 percent.